 No-Holds-Barred Beatdown: Samus to Mother Brain during the mother of all Mama Bear moments at the end of Super Metroid.
 After what Mother Brain did, she completely deserved it.

 Noob Bridge: The Trope Namer is a crumbling bridge encountered early in Brinstar in Super Metroid, and the first place in the game that would require any player (of less than insanely good skill) to use the run button.
-The run button, however, is not part of a standard control scheme even within the Metroid series.
+The run button, however, is not part of a standard control scheme anywhere else within the Metroid series.
 Many newbies get stuck there, unaware of the otherwise obvious solution.

 Not to mention, Adam (and many other political and scientific figures) regularly underwent Brain Uploading.